Dowell-Lab/srworkshop/projectA/README.md

 # Project A | Single-cell RNA-seq

+## 0. We have gotten data from fetuses that are either Trisomy 21 or Eupliod.

+Jardine, L., Webb, S., Goh, I., Quiroga Londoño, M., Reynolds, G., Mather, M., ... & Haniffa, M. (2021).
+Blood and immune development in human fetal bone marrow and Down syndrome.
+Nature, 598(7880), 327-331.

 ## 1. Installing packages
 If you haven't already, download the following packages locally onto R by following the steps below: